 - Make sure you have SMS messages turned on

 - Visit the Notifications section of your Profile in the Dashboard and ensure all notifications include the SMS toggle are enabled

 - Should a message or request arrive in the middle of the night, respond as soon as possible.
 All owners can receive messages late at night and responding when you wake up when a late night request arrives should not impact your response time significantly.
-And remember, it only looks back at the last 30 days, so one late night request will improve over time.

 Acceptance Rate is the percent of booking requests you accept.